 If you've already filed, check your refund status using our

-refund status application, which is available 24/7 and provides the same information as our customer service representatives.
+Where's My Refund? tool, which is available 24/7 and provides the same information as our customer service representatives.

 If you filed electronically and received a confirmation from your tax preparation software, we have received your return.